This Small Vanilla Cake recipe with a cherry filling is a 2 layer 6 inch cake perfect for any occasion. Made from scratch without cake mix.

 A 6 x 2 inch round cake pan holds about 2 cups of batter.
 You can buy one online from Amazon (affiliate link) or from your local craft store in the cake decorating aisle.

 Because you’re making a small layer cake, you’ll need to buy two pans.
-Trust me – it’ll come in handy when you start baking all my 6 inch cake recipes.
+Trust me – it’ll come in handy when you start baking all my 6 inch cake recipes including my lemon raspberry cake (which is also two layers).

 Don’t have 6 inch pans?
 Check out my Small Batch Vanilla Cupcakes.